Yaachaka/C_book_solutions/CProgrammingKNKing2ndEd.md

 }
 ```

-Note how `square.¢` displays numbers in neatly aligned columns.
+Note how `square.c` displays numbers in neatly aligned columns.
 The trick is to use a conversion specification like `%10d` instead of just `%d`, taking advantage of the fact that printf right-justifies numbers when a field width is specified.

 ### 6.1.3 Summing a Series of Numbers